johnbumgarner/facial_similarities/README.md

  | jennifer_aniston.jpeg   | julia_roberts_earrings.jpeg        | 34
  | jennifer_aniston.jpeg   | jennifer_garner_earrings.jpeg      | 35
  | jennifer_aniston.jpeg   | elizabeth hurley_earrings.jpeg     | 41

-During testing the threshold for _aHash_ similar images was set at less than 20, which successful matched another Jennifer Aniston image (jennifer_anoston_earrings_03.jpeg), but produced 2 false positives.
-The _aHash_ dissimilar image threshold was set at greater than 20.
-The third Jennifer Aniston (jennifer_anoston_earrings.jpeg) was in this dissimilar set.

 #### dHash algorithm